sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 `sillybytes.github.io/sillybytes` rather than a *CNAME* to just `sillybytes.github.io`.
 If you're fine with that, then you're done.

-I really wanted a proper *CNAME* record though, so I had to change the set up a
+I really wanted a proper *CNAME* record though, so I had to change the setup a
 bit:

 * Have two repositories: `sillybytes` for the sources, and